harness/developer-hub/docs/service-reliability-management/continuous-error-tracking/event-explorer/resolved-events.md

 ## Resurfaced events

 When an issue is marked as resolved, it only applies to that specific combination of service, environment, and deployment.
-If an event that was previously marked as resolved occurs again in the same service and environment, but with the same or a newer deployment, it will be moved back to the **Events** page and labelled as **Resurfaced**.
+If an event that was previously marked as resolved occurs again in the same service and environment, but with the same or a newer deployment, it is moved back to the **Events** page and labelled as **Resurfaced**.

 The following are examples of when an event is considered resurfaced or a new one: